MarisaNicoleSloan/career-portfolio/healthcare-network/healthcare-network.md

-# Optimizing an Enterprise Healthcare Network: Site Structure, Navigation, and SEO
+# Redesigned Information Architecture and Navigation for a Leading Health Network to Maximize Discoverability, Patient Access, and SEO

-## Project Scope and Scale
+## Project Background

 Led the optimization of **10,000+ pages**, with ongoing improvements to an additional **40,000 pages** to ensure consistency and prevent regressions, supporting a seamless user experience across the entire network.

-- **Role:** Full-stack Developer, Project Manager
+- **Role:** Development Lead, Technical Architect, Project Manager

-Managed all aspects of the project, from research and technical architecture to implementation, testing, and deployment.
+- **Collaborators:** Engineering Manager, Product Manager, Chief Product Officer (for buy-in and approval), Content Authors updating the CMS

 ---

 ## Tech Stack
 React.js, TypeScript, GraphQL, Gatsby, PostgreSQL, Jest, Graph QL(Apollo Client), Cypress, Yarn, Git, GitHub Actions, Schema Markup Validator, Google's Structured Data Testing Tool, Lighthouse

 ---

 ## Business Challenge
 In a competitive online landscape, improving search engine visibility is crucial for medical facilities.
 The goal was to enhance search result presentation—boosting organic traffic, increasing conversions, and improving user engagement.

 ---

 ## User Research Insights
 Surveys, keyword analysis, and competitive research revealed that appearing in rich results and featured snippets significantly influenced user behavior.
 Improving schema coverage across the site was key to visibility and growth.

 ---